nxsy/xcb_handmade/README.md

 is, but with a view to having something people can execute without the Handmade Hero source code.

-It currently displays colourful static, and plays background music from a .wav file.
+It currently displays a black background with an interactive goblin (WASD, or XBox 360 gamepad), and plays background music from a .wav file.
 This also helps verify the sound system is working now that there is no sound coming in from Handmade Hero since at least Day 28.

 Licensing/Copyright/Author